 NiriWindow |

-Leaf: token, SizingMode (.normal/.maximized/.fullscreen), height: WeightedSize, constraints, move animations. |
+Leaf: token, SizingMode (.normal/.maximized/.fullscreen), horizontal-orientation height, vertical-orientation windowWidth, constraints, and move animations. |

 ProportionalSize |

-.proportion(CGFloat) or .fixed(CGFloat) — column width. |
+.proportion(CGFloat) or .fixed(CGFloat) — a container’s primary span. |

 WeightedSize |